Kim-Lauwers/QC/content/intro.md

 draft = false
 layout = "intro"
 +++
-We believe our world of work is constantly change and with autonomic, agile and passionated teams we believe we can react to this changes.
+We believe our world of work is constantly changing and with autonomic, agile and passionated teams we believe we can react to this changes.

 We help teams and organisations successfully self-organise with a clear focus.
 This leads to happier people expressing their full potential in their jobs which means more quality.